Clayton-Toste/Clayton-Toste.github.io/projects.md

   <img src="../SA.png" width=400>
 </p>
 <p align=middle>
-Surface Analysis is I made for analysis the patchs of hydrophobicity and charge of the surface proteins.
-Created Ting Xu Lab.
+Surface Analysis is a program I made in C++ that interfaces with PyMol's python apt to analyse patchs of hydrophobicity and charge of the surface proteins.
+Created for Ting Xu Lab.
 </p>
 <p align=middle>
 <a href="https://github.com/Clayton-Toste/Surface-Anaysis/tree/master">Github</a>